 One of the original (and probably the most famous) bots was ELIZA - a chatbot therapist who offered some basic advice to her “patients”.

-More advanced chatbots use Natural Language Processing (NLP) or Natural Language Understanding to help computers comprehend requests and allow them to respond within the context.
+More advanced chatbots use Natural Language Processing (NLP) to help computers comprehend requests and allow them to respond within the context.
 Chatbots using NLP understand the context and meaning behind a query, even when it doesn’t use a specified set of keywords.
 These chatbots also use Machine Learning (ML) to train their knowledge base to better understand topics and areas of expertise, allowing them to become more helpful to users as time goes on.
 A big challenge with these chatbots is that they sometimes hallucinate.
 An AI hallucination is where the AI gives a response in a correct looking format but the answer is not true and does not accurately reference the bots training data.

 Depending on the implementation chatbots can also hand off conversations that they cannot assist with by seamlessly transferring the information you’ve already provided to a support agent that can continue the conversation.
 This still saves support staff time and if handled well does not cause any friction with the customer or prospect.